Coursera Website Redesign

 Issue

-Largest video screen size is too small, leading to a suboptimal viewing experience
+Scale limitations make the largest video size too small leading to a suboptimal viewing experience.

 Changes